nicomasterschool/Data-Analytics-Portfolio/README.md

 # 🚀 **Nico Masterschool - Data Analyst Portfolio**

-👋 Hi, I’m Nicolas!
+👋 Hi, I’m Nico!
 With a background in data analysis and a passion for turning data into actionable insights, I’m constantly solving real-world problems using SQL, Python, Excel, and visualization tools like Tableau and Power BI.
 I enjoy exploring patterns, trends, and business opportunities hidden within data.

 Whether working independently or in teams, I focus on impactful analyses, storytelling, and building meaningful solutions for business growth.
 On this GitHub, you’ll find some of my most exciting data analytics projects.
 Let’s explore together!